GlebYoutuber/Koikatsu/README.md

 # Koikatsu
-This is Source Code of Plugins and Original Game For Koikatsu...
+This is Source Code of Plugins for Koikatsu and Of Course, Source Code of Original Game for Koikatsu...
 Enjoy